-Part 1: Secure a copy of the Third Edition (Copyright 2017) of Thank You for Arguing (TYFA) by Jay Heinrichs
+Part 1: Secure a copy of Thank You for Arguing (TYFA) by Jay Heinrichs.
+The RHS Library has a limited number of copies to be checked out over the summer.
+They are first come-first served.

 Assignment: Students will read and annotate the Preface through Chapter 19 (preface through pg.
 214) and complete the attached study guide.
 Keep in mind that some of the topics Heinrichs uses for examples are just that: examples.
 Additionally, it is imperative that students read the chapters in their entirety, as we will be working with these concepts for the remainder of the school year.
 Read and annotate carefully!